cbyeung/cbyeung.github.io/_posts/2017-06-07-pizza-lunch-presentation-and-feedback.md

   - Mine was an 'A-' presentation, which is good given I had little preparation.
   - Too long though.
 Mine took about 30 minutes.
 I need to figure out how to squeeze the same amount of information into a circa 10 minute presentation.
   - Regarding making a 0.3x0.3x0.3mm cubic sample: since the bias towards the z-axis *could* be attributed to the microscope's scanning algorithms, one way to eliminate the scope as a cause of the observed anisotropy is to cut (with razor blades spaced 0.3mm apart) a 0.3x0.3mm square from a clot I prepare normally.
 There are special equipment that allows one to extract the cube, remove the fragment of coverslip, then reorient the cube on its side and place it on a new slide.
 This means I can image along the x- and y-axes (as defined by the orientation of the original sample slide) instead.
 Notwithstanding, this procedure is very difficult, though not impossible.
-  - Even though a microbubble only interacts with the fibre it touches.
+  - Even though a microbubble only interacts with the fibre it touches, rather than with the clot as a whole, it is still important to know if the overall clot is isotropic, even if knowing this does not help our efforts to model individual bubbles squeezing between individual fibres.

+Admonishments to myself
+  - On my computer, make sure Energy Saver settings are set such that the display will not go to sleep during my presentation
+  - Mute my mobile phone!